 Once you have the pre-approval and you know what you are in for you can comfortably start the hunt for your dream home or investment property.

 As a first time buyer you are afforded privileges when applying for a home loan, the basic criteria to qualify is the following:

 - It needs to be the first time you're applying for a home loan

 - You must be at least 18 years or older

 - You must be permanently employed for longer than 6 months/self-employed for 2 years

-Find someone knowledgeable to assist you through this process, it could be your Estate Agent or your bond originator or both.
-The more Professional Advice/Help you can get the better.
+Find someone knowledgeable to assist you through this process, it could be your Estate Agent or your Bond Originator or both.
+The more professional advice you can get the better.
 Always ensure that the Estate Agent of your choice is fully qualified and has an up to date EEAB certificate, Rogue Estate Agents can hurt you more than help you.